|

 to real property that adds to its value and useful life.

+See Capital Expenditure.
 Cash Available For Closing - Borrower

 funds available to cover down payment and closing costs.